henvic/wedeploycli/README.md

 ## Contributing
 The tests are organized into Features and Scenarios.
 A Feature is a test suite, which corresponds to a file in the functional/tests folder.
 A Feature may contain one or more Scenarios.
 Each Scenario is a test case.

-Each test file should must with
+Each test file should begin with
 ```
 Feature: {feature name}
 ```